 - The prioritisation of national transport needs

-- An environment conductive to international cooperation
+- An environment conducive to international cooperation

-- Joint knowledge generation and
+- Joint knowledge generation

 - Industrial competitiveness